 What should I do with my child trust fund or junior ISA?

-Whatever your future goal is, the money in your child trust fund or junior ISA can go a long way towards helping you reach it.
-But what if you haven't yet decided what to do with it?
+Whatever your future goal is, the money in your child trust fund or junior ISA could help you reach it.
+But what if you can't decide what you want to do?

 Great reasons to put your child trust fund or junior ISA money away for the future

-So, deciding what to do with your child savings could be another choice that you just don’t have time for right now.
+So, deciding what to do with your child savings could be another overwhelming decision to deal with.

-Here are some ideas of the things you might decide to do in the future and how to get started.
-Think of your child trust fund or junior ISA as your first step towards the future you want, whatever that may look like.
+Think of your child trust fund or junior ISA as your first step towards the future you want.
+Whatever that may look like.

-If one of them looks tempting, make that your focus for now but leave yourself open to changing your goal.
-The main thing is to recognise the opportunities that your money gives you and keep that money safe until you need it.
+If you have a financial goal in mind, make that your focus for now.
+But leave yourself open to changing it up.
+The main thing is to recognise the opportunities that your money gives you.
+Then keep that money locked away until you need it.

 Does the idea of a key-dangling selfie outside your own front door appeal to you?